 If you would like to fill your IcePlate with hot water in the winter and freeze it in the summer to take advantage of the warming/cooling power of IcePlate, we recommend purchasing this setup:

-To wear IcePlate on the outside of your plate carrier, we recommend adding our IcePlate MOLLE Sleeve 6 (IMS6) to your IcePlate order.
-This will allow you to mount heavy gear like mortar base plates, commo, AT4s, etc. to the back of your plate carrier without burst risk like bladders.
-To do this, order your IcePlate in the configuration above from #1, then add this IcePlate MOLLE Sleeve 6 to your order.
-IcePlate MOLLE Sleeve 6 comes in Ranger Green, Multicam, Coyote Tan and Black.
-Here is a picture from U.S. Army IcePlate customer @soy_los_rentas:
+To wear IcePlate on the outside of your plate carrier, we recommend adding our IcePlate MOLLE Sleeve to your IcePlate order.
+This will allow you to mount heavy gear like mortar base plates, commo, AT4s, etc. to the back of your plate carrier without burst risk like legacy bladders.
+IcePlate MOLLE Sleeve comes in MultiCam, Coyote Brown, Black, Wolf Grey and Ranger Green (coming November 2020, click here to sign up for our email list and get the launch notification).
+Here is a deployment picture from Active Duty 11B customer @soy_los_rentas demonstrating the ability of IcePlate MOLLE Sleeve to carry and support heavy external loads.

 Conclusion, Additional Capabilities and Resources